 - Examine your teeth, gums and mouth

 - Ask about any problems you’ve had with your teeth, mouth or gums

 - Give you advice on your teeth cleaning habits and healthy lifestyles, including giving up smoking and cutting down on drinking alcohol

 - Discuss a date for your next visit

 Can I see a dentist between check ups?

 Yes of course.
 If you have problems with your mouth or teeth between planned check‐ups contact your dentist to ask for an appointment.

 In an emergency outside normal working hours, you will hear a message on your dental practice’s telephone explaining how to get emergency dental care or call NHS 111.

-More information on looking after your teeth can be found on NHS Choices.
+More information on looking after your teeth can be found on the NHS website.